Alcohol ink is one of my favorite mediums to work with.

-Black alcohol ink has never really shaken my world but oh my goodness, it came into its own in this project!
+Black alcohol ink has never really been high on my list of favourites but it really came into its own in this project.

 You can see that although I only used black alcohol ink, the tones that developed when I used the alcohol ink blending solution on the aluminium foil are absolutely gorgeous.